oroinc/orocommerce/src/OroB2B/Bundle/AccountBundle/Resources/doc/category-visibility.md

 ####Cache builders
-For build category visibility cache using the same cache builders as for [product](./product-visibility.md#cache-builders).
+To build category visibility cache there are cache builders similar to [product cache builders](./product-visibility.md#cache-builders).
-To update the cache for all visibility levels developer can run command `product:visibility:cache:build`.
+To update the cache for all visibility levels developer should run command `product:visibility:cache:build`.